BitBloomTech/spawn/docs/user_guide/input-file-definition.md

     }
 }
 ```
-There is no limit to the number of sister arrays, but they *must* all have equal size.
+There is no limit to the number of sibling arrays, but they *must* all have equal size.

 ## Value Proxies